Copyright and licensing

-Other publishers (such as learned societies) are less likely to extend their standard permissions beyond personal use so you should check their Terms & Conditions for institutional subscribers and contact them if necessary.
+Other publishers (such as learned societies) are less likely to extend their standard permissions beyond personal use so you should check their terms and conditions for institutional subscribers and contact them if necessary.

 Making direct links to e-journal articles

-Teaching staff may wish to create links in WebLearn to e-journal articles.
-Surrey University has some relevant instructions on linking to online articles.
+Teaching staff may wish to create links in WebLearn or Canvas to e-journal articles.
+This is preferred to making or distributing electronic copies to students.

 For queries about publishers not mentioned in this guide please contact firstname.lastname@example.org.